ccamara/carloscamara-hugo/content/en/about/skills.md

 +++
 # Feature/Skill widget.
-widget = "featurette"  # Do not modify this line! date = 2017-09-20T00:00:00

-# Activate this widget? true/false
+widget = "featurette"  # Do not modify this line! headless = true  # This file represents a page section. active = true # Activate this widget? true/false date = 2017-09-20T00:00:00
-active = true

 title = "Skills"
 subtitle = ""